NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 In this section, we are using a docker container built using the sample dockerfile above.

+1. Start the docker container with `--privileged` mode.
+In this example, we are also adding `--device /dev/infiniband` to make Mellanox devices available for our test:
+    ```
+    nvidia-docker run \
+     --network=host \
+     --device /dev/infiniband \
+     --privileged \
+     -it \
+     ucx_container:latest \
+     /bin/bash
+    ```
+   If you are testing between different machines, please run the above command in each node.

-1. Test to check whether UCX can link against CUDA:
+2. Test to check whether UCX can link against CUDA:
     ```
     root@test-machin:/# ucx_info -d|grep cuda
     # Memory domain: cuda_cpy